resolve109/study-aws-sa/aws-study-guide.md

   - Will deny actions (like EC2 termination) when requests originate from IP addresses outside specified ranges
   - Particularly useful for administrative actions that should only be performed from secure networks
   - Enforces security at the API action level rather than just network level
+- **AWS IAM Password Policies**:
+  - Can define password complexity requirements at the account level that apply to all IAM users
+  - Password policies can specify minimum length, required character types, and expiration periods
+  - Setting an overall password policy for the entire AWS account simplifies security management
+  - More efficient than configuring password requirements individually
+  - Helps enforce organizational security standards consistently across all IAM users
+  - Essential component of account-level security best practices
+  - Allows organizations to align AWS credential policies with their internal security requirements

 ### AWS CloudTrail
 - **Tracking User Actions**:
   - Records API calls made by users, roles, or AWS services